Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Return:* The stamina recovery rate to assign to the player.
 If none is provided, the player's default stamina recovery rate will be used.

 ### TTTSprintStateChange(ply, sprinting, wasSprinting)
-Called when a player starts or stops sprinting *Realm:* Client and Server\
+Called when a player starts or stops sprinting.\
+*NOTE*: This represents the change in player speed, not the change in the `Sprinting` player variable.\
+*Realm:* Client and Server\
 *Added in:* 1.8.8\
 *Parameters:*